huangziwei/nk/README.md

 - `pattern` matches against the katakana `.txt` output (set `"regex": true` if you need a regular expression).
 - `replacement` rewrites the `.txt` text before re-tokenizing (omit it for pitch-only fixes).
 - `reading`/`accent` describe the curated pronunciation to inject into `.pitch.json` (defaults to `replacement` when omitted).
+- `surface` lets you keep the kanji label (“天愛星”) in the pitch metadata even if the katakana body uses the ruby form.

 Apply the overrides with: